 Hybridization led to the exchange of genetic material between species (Grant et al., 2005), which enhances genetic diversity of populations (Grant & Grant, 1992a; Grant & Grant, 2010), counteracts inbreeding depression (Grant et al., 2003) and creates new evolutionary tracks (Grant & Grant, 1996c).
 Hybridization can also lead to convergence of species (Grant et al., 2004).
 So, the balance between selection and hybridization will ultimately result in fission-fusion dynamics of species (Grant & Grant, 2008; Grant & Grant, 2006).
 These studies have uncovered the important role hybridization may fulfil in speciation (Grant, 2003; Grant & Grant, 1997a).
 An overview of this system has been nicely summarized (Grant & Grant, 2014), including the case of a hybrid Medium Ground Finch that reached the island and is behaving like a new lineage (Grant & Grant, 2009).
 Genomic analyses of this lineage indicated that it concerns the founders were a female Medium Ground Finch and male Large Cactus Finch (G. conirostris).
-Their offspring were reproductively isolated from the parental species and have been breeding amongst each other for several generations, resulting in the origin of a hybrid species (Lamichhaney, et al. 2017, but see Hill & Zink, 2018).
+Their offspring were reproductively isolated from the parental species and have been breeding amongst each other for several generations, possibly resulting in the origin of a hybrid species (Lamichhaney, et al. 2017, but see Hill & Zink, 2018).

 On Genovesa.
 Large Cactus Finch (G. conirostris) hybridizes occasionally with Sharp-beaked Ground Finch (G. difficilis) and Large Ground Finch (G. magnirostris) (Grant & Grant, 1989).